typehtml/typehtml/README.md

 * Having external type definitions for a library is not enough.
 You need to think TypeScript first when designing the API.
 * It also gives an opportunity for people to complain about TypeScript whereas in reality the alternative is really an non-analysed mess (if the compiler can't analyse it, neither can new dev to the code, have empathy).
 * React has stuff I no longer need e.g. [setState](https://medium.com/@mweststrate/3-reasons-why-i-stopped-using-react-setstate-ab73fc67a42e#.dbzy2qwoh) and [abstractions to support react native](https://www.youtube.com/watch?v=dRo_egw7tBc&feature=youtu.be&t=35m17s).
 Learn once and *rewrite* wastes human resources.
+* Simplified type definitions because components using functions and classes have the same features.
 * Also the React codebase would benefit from [TypeScript / More type annotations](https://www.youtube.com/watch?v=dRo_egw7tBc&feature=youtu.be&t=20m42s)